Zero Fee Guarantee. Maximum Results.

 This means that you may be left with high medical bills, a lengthy recovery period, lost wages, an inability to continue performing well at your job, and pain and suffering.
 If your compartment syndrome was caused by someone else’s negligence, either due to an accident or an error caused by a medical professional, you should seek compensation to cover the short and long-term costs of your injuries.

 You don’t deserve to be swimming in medical debt and losing out on your hard-earned wages because someone else made a poor decision or showed poor judgment.
-If you have developed compartment syndrome due to someone else’s negligence, don’t hesitate to contact GibsonSingleton Virginia Injury Attorneys at (804) 413-6777 or toll-free at (855) 781-6777 for a free consultation.
+If you have developed compartment syndrome in Virginia due to someone else’s negligence, don’t hesitate to contact GibsonSingleton Virginia Injury Attorneys at (804) 413-6777 or toll-free at (855) 781-6777 for a free consultation.
 As former U.S. Marines, we do not leave a person behind, and that includes our clients.
 We stand ready to serve you and fight for you.
 Call us today.